kashinak/kashinak-content-portfolio/README.md

 ### Acknowledgements

 - I received inspiration for this project from Code Institute's class projects; particulary the 'Whiskey' and 'Rosie' tutorial.
+I want to thank my mentor Mark Rialto for his patience helping me to navigate through the learning process of my first year coding.
+Also thank you Miklos Sarsoi for helping me solve bugs for my first time going live with this project.